-Trump’s Farcical New Beginning with Muslims
+Trump’s Farcical New Beginning With Muslims

 - By Arsalan SulemanArsalan Suleman is the former acting U.S. special envoy to the Organization of Islamic Cooperation (OIC), a 57-member international organization based in Jeddah, Saudi Arabia.